Ruchi0903/Project-Management/README.md

 # ProjectHub

-ProjectHub is a full-stack (MERN) web application with GraphQL integration, designed to streamline project management by efficiently managing client details, tracking project progress, assigning tasks, and facilitating team collaboration.
+ProjectHub is a full-stack (MERN) web application with GraphQL integration, designed to streamline project management by efficiently managing client details, tracking project progress and facilitating team collaboration.

 ## Features